|Club:||British Milers Club|

 Tim holds the oldest Hertfordshire County Schools Championship Best Performance of 4:00.7 in the U/17 1500 metres, set at Welwyn's Gosling Stadium in 1971 (www.hsaa.info/athletics) [Details of the Championships].

 Tim also holds one of the oldest records in British athletics, setting a time of 5:33.1 for 2000 metres at Crystal Palace, a UK All-Time age 15, U/17 and Youth (U/18) record that is over forty years old (www.gbrathletics.com/uk/mu18.htm).
-A World and European age record, it stood as the European age record for 23 years, until 1993, when Dalibor Balgac (CRO) did 5:25.69, setting a World age record which still stands.
+A European and World age record, it stood for 23 years, until 1993, when Dalibor Balgac (CRO) did 5:25.69.
+This lasted 22 years, until Norweigan sensation, Jakob Ingebrigtsen ran 5:24.41, in 2015.
 The 2014 Millrose Games, the oldest indoor track meeting in the world, sees the inaugural Paavo Nurmi 2000 metres.
 The legendary 'Flying Finn' travelled to New York in 1925 where he set a 2000 metres indoor World record of 5:33.0

 Tim was England Junior International reserve for the 1974 World Cross Country Championships in Monza, Italy.
 Prior to 1988 England, Scotland, Wales and Northern Ireland competed as seperate teams.